Nilcreator/NinjaRobotV3/InstallationGuide.md

 #### **Test 4: The Servos (Muscles)**

 *   **What to do:** Let's test one of the leg motors.
-This command tells the servo on pin 17 (the left leg) to move to the 0-degree (center) position.
+This command tells the servo on pin 17 (the left leg) to move to its center position by sending it a raw pulse signal of `1500`.
     ```bash
-    uv run piservo0 servo 17 0
+    uv run piservo0 servo 17 1500
     ```
-*   **What to expect:** You should see the left leg servo move.
-You can test the other servos by changing the pin number and the angle.
-For example, to test the right leg (pin 27) and move it to 45 degrees, you would run:
+*   **What to expect:** You should see the left leg servo move to its middle position.
+You can test the other servos by changing the pin number.
+For example, to test the right leg (pin 27), you would run:
     ```bash
-    uv run piservo0 servo 27 45
+    uv run piservo0 servo 27 1500
     ```
     Refer to the hardware table to get the pin number for each servo.
+Using `1500` should generally move any servo to its center.

 ---